MarkSolomonsRepositories/Munters-Login-Page/README.md

 # Munters-Login-Page
-Login page web application using Angular and AngularJS for different areas of the project as requested by employer, with extra constantly updating weather forecast page at the end of project using websocket implementation.(Had some help)
+Login page web application using Angular and AngularJS for different areas of the project as requested by employer, with extra constantly updating weather forecast page at the end of project using websocket implementation.(Took little help thanks to time constraints)
 Here's a visual represantation of the project: